sonaljain067/Matdaan/README.md

 MATDAAN is a decentralized voting system that uses blockchain technology to store ballots users have to register themself on the web portal using their verifiable IDs issued by the respective government.
 Once we verify them using Azure credentials, they will enter the Electronic polling booth through which they can cast their vote respectively.
 After someone has casted their vote we will issue a certificate consisting of the representative they have opted for

 ## How We Built It
-We build the blockchain using Solidity's smart contracts where each election is a new smart contract on the blockchain and each vote updates the contract's state on the blockchain.
-To test the blockchain we used Ganache and Truffle which emulates the Ethereum network locally.
-The user verification is done by azure verifiable credits as well as using Azure's face verification API for face matching for identification and validation.
-The web application is made using a Flask/Python backend which connects to the blockchain using Web3.py and can create new elections, add candidates, cast votes for verified voters, show results, and show all ballots cast with hashed userIDs for privacy so each ballot is anonymous but anyone can recount the ballots themselves.
+We built it using FIGMA, HTML, CSS , React

 ## Challenges we ran into

-One of our most difficult challenges was coming up with a secure verification system that integrated with Twilio's API.
-Our team was able to create a fully functional algorithm which verifies a person using facial recognition software, however, we were unable to develop a system which connected the person with their phone number.
-Moving forward, we hope to spend more time working with the Twilio API to be able to match a person with their phone number to increase the systems security measures.
+One of our most difficult challenges was coming up with a secure verification system.
+Moving forward, we hope to spend more time working with the verification API and smart contracts

 ## Accomplishments that we're proud of